giria/BackgroundSound/README.md

 # BackgroundSound

+The goal of this project is to play a sound with AVFoundation that does not stop when we start the music Apple application.
+The two sounds will pa play togheter.

+In order to accomplish this we need:

-First we have to go to the Capabilities tab of the project and select the  *Audio and Airplay* checkbox.
+1)First we have to go to the Capabilities tab of the project and select the  *Audio and Airplay* checkbox.

 ![GitHub Logo](BackgroundModes.png)

-Then, before playing the sound we have to setup the mode:
+2) Then, before playing the sound we have to setup the mode:

 ```